rlawrenc/cosc_304/labs/lab9/README.md

 There are statement level triggers (execute once per statement) and row level triggers (execute once per row).
 Row level triggers use `FOR EACH ROW` clause.
 A trigger may fire `BEFORE`, `AFTER`, or `INSTEAD OF` and `INSERT`, `DELETE`, or `UPDATE` event.

 Triggers can be created in [MySQL](https://dev.mysql.com/doc/refman/8.0/en/create-trigger.html) and [SQL Server](https://learn.microsoft.com/en-us/sql/t-sql/statements/create-trigger-transact-sql?view=sql-server-ver16).
 The trigger syntax varies between database systems.

+## [Practice](practice/) - XML, JSON, Views, and Triggers

+Some optional practice questions on these topics.